February 25, 2022

 All of which begs the question: where do autoflower seeds come from?

-The origins of autoflower strains are shrouded in grower lore.
+The origins of autoflower seeds are shrouded in grower lore.
 However, at its core, autoflower strains are a result of cross-breeding a little known cannabis plant, Cannabis ruderalis, with its “sister” species, Cannabis sativa and Cannabis indica.

 As such, this sister autoflower species (or perhaps a sub-species of Cannabis sativa as some autoflower geneticists believe) had to evolve to survive.
 Not only did they need to adapt to colder temperatures, they needed to prosper and propagate during the long summer days.
 So Cannabis ruderalis developed its own set of flowering rules dictated not by light cycles but by the climate, available light, and nutrition.